alertlogic/azure-collector/README.md

 ## Create an Alert Logic Access Key

 Login and get an authentication token from the Alert Logic Cloud Insight product [AIMS API](https://console.product.dev.alertlogic.com/api/aims/).
-For example, from the command line use [curl](https://en.wikipedia.org/wiki/CURL) as follows (where `<user>` is your CloudInsight user and `<pwd>` is your CloudInsight password):
+From the command line use [curl](https://en.wikipedia.org/wiki/CURL) as follows (where `<user>` is your CloudInsight user and `<pwd>` is your CloudInsight password):

 ```
 curl -X POST -v -u '<user>:<pwd>' https://api.global-services.global.alertlogic.com/aims/v1/authenticate